andrewhavck/dwolla-sdk-clojure/README.md

   (:require [dwolla-sdk-clojure.core :as dwolla]))
 ```

-The client functions off a simple interface that only requires the desired endpoint and request.
+The client uses an interface that requires an endpoint and message.

 Below is an example send request (post):